Frequently Asked Questions

 Currently the Thibodaux Soccer Associations offers five distinct soccer programs.
 The following information will provide a brief overview of each program:

-The Thibodaux Soccer Recreation league – this league begins at the U5 level and promotes teams through the U12 level.
+The Thibodaux Soccer Recreation league – this league begins at the U5 level and promotes teams through the U10 level.
 This league provides the soccer player with both a recreational fall and spring session.
-Typically a total of 14 to 16 games are played throughout the year.
+Typically a total of 12 to 14 games are played throughout the year.
 Little commitment is required as this level of soccer is for recreational play and beginning soccer players.

-The UNITED SOCCER CLUB (USC) – this soccer club was developed for those middle and high school soccer players that have average to excellent soccer skills but a very busy life and schedule.
-These players typically cannot commit to playing on a tournament or competitive team but want to continue playing soccer to keep their skills up so that they can step onto a high school soccer field when their season begins.
+The UNITED SOCCER CLUB (USC) – this soccer club was developed for those soccer players that have completed two years of U10 soccer (typically age 10 through 14) and have average to excellent soccer skills but a very busy life and schedule.
+These players typically cannot commit to playing on a tournament or competitive team but want to continue playing soccer to keep their skills up so that they can step onto a high school soccer field when that season begins.
 This club offers co-ed play and it provides up to 10 games during a five week season.
 The fall schedule ends a few weeks prior to local high school soccer season beginning.
 The spring session typically begins in April and concludes at the end of May.
-Practice sessions and soccer matches are held on the weekend, leaving the week days open for these players to focus on school, work, and other aspects of their life.
-The schedule is made to not conflict with home games for LSU and N.O.
-Saints Football during the fall.
+Practice sessions can be held on a weeknight and soccer matches are held on Saturdays, leaving most of the week days open for these players to focus on school, work, and other aspects of their life.
 This club promotes high level soccer play with the emphasis on maintaining skills while meeting new friends and having fun.
 Teams are formed at each of the individual session dates and certified trainers run the practice sessions and games.
 Coaches are not utilized in this club.

 UNITED Academy Teams: this is a new level of soccer that is being offered for the first time in the 2012-13 seasons.
 This is an attempt to train committed players at a higher level.
 Academy teams will exits only at the U10 level.
 These team rosters will only host U10 players at the second year of play (true U10 players).
 There are no exceptions to this rule.
 Academy teams will follow the rules of the UNITED Tournament teams.